Key biosynthetic enzymes are regulated by their ultimate products through allosteric motions.

 Exploring the Structure

 Dozens of structures of ATCase have been determined, capturing the enzyme in both the T and R states, and with a variety of substrates and inhibitors.
 Two are shown here, showing the amazing allosteric motion that occurs when the enzyme is activated.
-The T state (PDB entry 5at1) has CTP bound and the R state (PDB entry 8atc) has an inhibitor bound in the active site that looks much like the substrates.
+The T state structure (PDB entry 4fyw) has CTP bound and the R state structure (PDB entry 1d09) has an inhibitor bound in the active site that looks much like the substrates.
 To explore these two structures in more detail, click on the image for an interactive JSmol.
 You can also see artistic renderings of the states of ATCase in the Geis Archive.

 Topics for Further Discussion